Sego Lily Gardens / Water Wise Landscapes

 By Planning and Designing your Landscape, Improving the Soil, Selecting Proper Plants, Designing Practical Turf Areas, Irrigating Efficiently, Using Mulch and Maintaining your Landscape routinely you can have a Healthy and Pleasing Landscape.
 Please enjoy your visit to Sego Lily Gardens!

 To learn more about ways to be water wise in your landscape, please come visit us at 1472 East Sego Lily Drive (10200 South).
-The garden is open Monday through Saturdays from 8:00 a.m. to 8:00 p.m., April - September.
+The garden is open Monday through Saturdays from 8:00 a.m. to 8:00 p.m., April 15 - September 30.
 This ensures that staff can be present to assist visitors and maintain the pristine quality of Sego Lily Gardens.
-For more information, email firstname.lastname@example.org or call 801-568-6087.
+This year the Garden Fair will be on Saturday, May 9th from 9:00 a.m. to noon.
+For more information, email email@example.com or call 801-568-6087.